 are reserved.

 When used as part of the TB sensing measurement instance, see 11.55.1.5.2 (TB sensing measurement

-instance), for the Bandwidth of NDP Announcement frame less than or equal to 160 MHz, the SI2SR NSTS and SI2SR Rep subfields are used to indicate the following SI2SR NDP’s HE-LTF configuration;

-see 27.3.18a.1 (HE Ranging NDP); while the SR2SI NSTS and the SR2SI Rep subfields are reserved.
-For the Bandwidth of NDP Announcement equal to 320 MHz, the SI2SR NSTS subfield is used to indicate the following SI2SR NDP’s number of spatial streams; the SI2SR Rep, the SR2SI NSTS and the SR2SI Rep subfields are reserved.
+instance), for the bandwidth of the PPDU carrying the of NDP Announcement frame less than or equal to 160 MHz, the SI2SR NSTS and SI2SR Rep subfields are used to indicate the following SI2SR NDP’s HE-LTF configuration see 27.3.18a.1 (HE Ranging NDP); while the SR2SI NSTS and the SR2SI Rep subfields are reserved.
+For the bandwidth of the PPDU carrying the NDP Announcement equal to 320 MHz, the SI2SR NSTS subfield is used to indicate the following SI2SR NDP’s number of spatial streams; the SI2SR Rep, the SR2SI NSTS and the SR2SI Rep subfields are reserved.

 When used as part of the non-TB ranging measurement exchange, the I2R NSTS and I2R Rep subfields are